cumbof/MetaSBT/README.md

 # MetaSBT
 A scalable framework for automatically indexing microbial genomes and accurately characterizing metagenome-assembled genomes with sequence bloom trees

+> :warning: _This is still under development and some features may produce errors or unexpected results.
+You may also want to look at the [Contributing](https://github.com/cumbof/MetaSBT#contributing) and [Support](https://github.com/cumbof/MetaSBT#support) sections in case you will encounter a bug_

 ## Contents

 - [Installing `MetaSBT`](https://github.com/cumbof/MetaSBT#installing-metasbt)